kisslinux/kisslinux.github.io/pages/new.md

 ## Development Team

-KISS is developed by the following people.
+KISS is currently developed by the following people.

 **Dylan Araps**